Many moons ago I produced content for local authority websites. It was a time when e-services (also known as transactional government) was big news.

 But the online content didn’t match the offline promise.

-Reasons why this approach to content doesn’t work for users
+Reasons why this approach to content doesn’t work for customers

 Looking at the four areas I’ve mentioned, particularly in the context of online government services, there are sound reasons why this overall approach simply doesn’t work.